This maple cake with maple glaze is a sponsored post and part of the Fall Flavors event.

 - Preheat oven to 350°.
 Grease a 9 x 13-inch baking pan with baking spray or line with parchment paper.

-- Transfer to prepared pan.
-Bake 25-30 minutes or until golden brown and a toothpick inserted in center comes out with moist crumbs.
+- Transfer batter to prepared pan.
+Bake 22-30 minutes or until golden brown and a toothpick inserted in center comes out with moist crumbs.

 - Meanwhile, in a small saucepan, melt butter over medium-low heat; stir in syrup and brown sugar.
 Bring to a boil over medium heat; cook and stir 2-3 minutes or until slightly thickened.
 Remove from heat; cool slightly.

-- Pour glaze over warm blondies.
+- Pour glaze over warm cake.
 Cool completely in pan on a wire rack.
 Cut into bars.